lisatitshall/UK-seafood/README.md

 - ISSCAAP stands for International Standard Statistical Classification of Aquatic Animals and Plants.
 Diadromous fish migrate between salt water and fresh water.
 Marine fish live in salt water.
 Products are ready meals containing fish.
 - The supply chain dataset includes data on imports, exports, production, consumption and purchases.
 - Note the two conversions in the supply chain dataset.
 V1 says conversion factors were applied to all or part of the import/export data (the edible portion of fish).
 V2 says grams per capita per week were converted to grams per country per year (purchases/consumption data).
 The CF value (conversion factor) was found in SeafoodMatchingList.
 - The NHS recommend people eat at least 2 portions (280g) of fish per week including one portion of oily fish.
 This applies to all ages except children under 2.
+- Notes about EUMOFA data:
+  - Monthly consumption data are provided by national sources or private providers.
+  - A lot of countries are covered by Europanel data e.g. France, Germany, Ireland, Netherlands, Denmark etc. In this case an adequate sample size has been chosen to be representative of the population.
+  - Only selected fish species are included and this varies by country.